 Check that your lights are focused properly and not set too low.
 Properly focusing your beam is not just a wise move to assist your vision, it's also safer.
 By using your manufacturer's handbook you'll be able to adjust this yourself.

-Clean your lights regularly to remove the dirt and dust which cause reduced brightness to emit from your lights.
+Clear your lights are regularly to remove the dirt and dust which cause reduced brightness to emit from your lights.
 Also be aware that older incandescent bulbs give off less light than newer ones.

 Keep your windscreen clean